Trusted, Experienced & Ethical. Boutique plastic surgery on Sydney's North Shore.

-Breast Augmentation can enhance your appearance and your self-confidence, enlarging your breasts and making them more in proportion with the rest of your body.
-Breast Augmentation can also be used to correct differences in the size of your breasts or sagging breasts which can occur after pregnancy and breast-feeding.
+Breast Augmentation is a procedure designed to enlarge your breasts and making them more in proportion with the rest of your body.
+Breast Augmentation can also be used to correct differences in the size of your breasts or sagging breasts (ptosis) which can occur after pregnancy and breast-feeding.

 There are many choices and options in Breast Augmentation, which require careful planning to individualise which are the best options for you.
 All of these choices have advantages and disadvantages, which you should understand before you make a decision with your Surgeon.

 Breast Implants will make your breasts larger, but the underlying shape of your breasts will not change, and some differences in the size and shape of your breasts may even be more obvious after the surgery.

 Breast Enlargement surgery is chosen by women of all ages from all walks of life for a variety of reasons.
 Many women, after raising a family, want to restore what time, gravity and child rearing has taken away.
 Women are primarily motivated to choose this surgery for their own personal satisfaction and body image, rather than to please a partner.